xk-huang/yet-another-vectornet/README.md

 - [x] Check the correctness of hierarchical-GNN's implementation
 - [x] run on the whole dataset (running)
 - [x] add multi-GPU training (currently too slow, 2h an epoch)
-- [ ] add uni-test for each modules
+- [ ] add uni-test for each module
 - [ ] More advanced trajectory predictor, generate diverse trajectories (MultiPath, or variational RNNs; current using MLP)
 - [ ] add node feature completing module

-Inplement a Vectornet: hierarchical GNN encoder (no feature completing) + MLP predictor, without node feature completing.
+Implement a Vectornet: hierarchical GNN encoder (no feature completing) + MLP predictor, without node feature completing.

-The performance on test is 3.255 on  minADE (K=1) v.s that in paper of 1.81.
+The performance on test is 3.255 on  minADE (K=1) v.s that in the paper of 1.81.

 branch `master` is sync with branch `large-scale`; branch `overfit-small` is archived.